Whistleblowing.software: the software solution which ensures compliance according to EU rules

 Protection of persons reporting on breaches of Union law

-European Council adopted rules on whistle-blower protection.
-The rules require the creation of safe channels for reporting both within an organisation – private or public – and to public authorities.
-It also provides a high level of protection to whistle-blowers against retaliation, and require national authorities to adequately inform citizens and train public officials on how to deal with whistle-blowing.
+European Council adopted rules on whistleblower protection.
+The rules require the creation of safe channels for reporting both within an organization – private or public – and to public authorities.
+It also provides a high level of protection to whistleblowers against retaliation and requires national authorities to adequately inform citizens and train public officials on how to deal with whistleblowing.

 The main elements of the compromise include: